GoogleChrome/web.dev/src/site/content/en/payments/empowering-payment-apps-with-web-payments/index.md

   are based on third party cookies [that are at risk](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html).
-  While it's still hard to foresee the consequences, Web Payments look to the web with better privacy and the world without third party cookies.
+  While it's still hard to foresee the consequences, Web Payments look to the web with better privacy and a world without third party cookies.

 * The web-based route is ideal for web services that have a large number of customers with their card on file.